Caramelized Lemon Turmeric Sauce

 1. Cut the lemon in half and juice it, then set the juice aside.

 3. Put the diced lemon peel and 2 tbsp olive oil into a sauce pan.
-Working over medium heat, cook the lemon peel until it is golden in color and softened.
+Working over medium heat, cook the lemon peel until it is golden in color and softened, about 10-15 minutes.
 Keep a very close eye on it and stir frequently since the sugars in the lemon peel will want to burn.
-Don't let any parts of the lemon peel burn otherwise it will impart a bitter flavor (and yucky color!) to your sauce.
-Add more oil as needed to keep the lemon peel thoroughly moistened.
+Don't let any parts of the lemon peel burn otherwise it will impart a bitter flavor and brown color to the sauce.
+Add more oil if needed to keep the lemon peel thoroughly moistened.

-4. When the lemon peel is evenly caramelized, remove it from the heat and cool to room temperature.
+4. When the lemon peel is evenly but lightly caramelized, remove it from the heat and cool to room temperature.

-5. Add the caramelized lemon peel and any residual liquid in the pan to a high-power blender.
-Add the juice of the lemon, the apple cider vinegar, maple syrup, turmeric, and a very generous few pinches of salt.
+5. Add the caramelized lemon peel and any residual oil in the pan to a high-power blender.
+Add the juice of the lemon, the apple cider vinegar, maple syrup, turmeric, and salt.
 Blend until you have a thick, smooth texture.

-6. Taste it!!
-This is very important since lemons can vary greatly in their size and acidity.
-I like to let this sauce stay pretty bold and tart, but not overpoweringly so!
+6. Taste it!
+This is important since lemons can vary greatly in their size and acidity.
 Add more maple syrup until you're happy with the balance of sweetness and acidity.
-Likewise, you can add more turmeric if you want its flavor to be more pronounced.
+You can also add more turmeric if you want its flavor to be more pronounced.
 Re-blend after any additions.

 7. Assess the thickness of your sauce.
-You want to be able to drizzle it onto a salad, a bowl, grilled veggies, etc. If it seems too thick, add a dash of water and re-blend.
+If it seems too thick to drizzle, add a dash of water and re-blend.

-8. Store your sauce in a sealed container.
-It will keep in the fridge for a week or two, and numerous weeks in the freezer.
-If it thickens as it sits, just stir in a dash of water to return it to your desired consistency.
+8. Store the sauce in a sealed container.
+It will keep in the fridge for a week or in the freezer for several months.
+If it thickens as it sits, just stir in a dash of water before use.

 Leave a Comment